xunchen85/ERVcaller/README.md

 ### Do we need to provide the full path to the ERVcaller in the command line?
 Yes.

-### Do we need to exclude called TE insertions within the same reference TEs?
+### Does ERFcaller can be used to detect potential nested TE insertions?
-It depends on your research.
-By removing the potential nested TEs, the accuracy will be significantly increased.
+Yes, we include the TE insertions even within the same type of reference TE sequences。 However the accuracy will be significantly increased through the removal of potential nested TEs.

 ### Any filtering steps suggested to keep the confident TE insertions after you obtain the output?
-You can filter out TE insertions within the same reference TEs and filter out the TE loci with a low genotype quality (e.g., GQ < 10)
+To keep high qualitly TE insertions, it is important to filter out TE insertions within the same reference TEs using BEDtools and filter out the TE loci with a low genotype quality (e.g., GQ < 10)

 ## Copyright
 ERVcaller is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
 It may be used for non-commercial use only.
 For inquiries about a commercial license, please contact the corresponding author at dawei.li@uvm.edu or The University of Vermont Innovations at innovate@uvm.edu.